 Siena's Il Campo is my favorite square for café-sitting in Italy, but it's not the only contender.
 Rome's Piazza Navona, sporting a Baroque Bernini fountain, is filled with people no matter what the weather or the time.
 It offers Rome's most interesting night scene, with street music, artists, fire-eaters, Casanovas, ice cream, and cafés worth the splurge to sit and enjoy Italy's human river.
 Venice's grand St. Mark's Square is owned by tourists by day, but at night, it is a romantic place to be, as lantern light transports you to another century.
-Among the elegant cafés lining the square is the notorious Caffè Florian, a popular spot for discreet rendezvous since 1720 and one of the first places in Europe to serve coffee.
+Among the elegant cafés lining the square is the long-revered Caffè Florian, little changed since it first helped introduce coffee to Europe in 1720.

 Many great public squares began life in the Middle Ages as central markets, teeming with merchants and buyers.
-Markets are still a central feature of life in France, where marchés take over town squares for one or more days each week.
-In Paris, the pretty little Place Louis Lepine makes a pleasant detour on Sundays, when this square flutters with a busy bird market.
-It's just one of dozens of specialty and produce markets scattered throughout the city's squares.
-Market day is as important for its social connections as for its shopping — you'll see neighbors freely exchanging the ritual three cheek-kisses reserved for good friends.
+Market day, especially in France, is as important for its social connections as for its shopping — grab a seat at an outdoor table and you'll see neighbors freely exchanging the ritual three cheek-kisses reserved for good friends.

 The ultimate Spanish square is Salamanca's handsome Plaza Mayor.
 Slow your pace, sit down, and nurse a cup of coffee in this atmospheric place (try the classic Café Novelty).
-In earlier days, during the traditional evening stroll, girls promenaded clockwise around the square, while the boys cruised counterclockwise.
 People-watching peaks on Sundays right after Mass, when everyone turns out in their finest clothes.
 It's a multigenerational parade that to me is quintessentially European.

 As a traveler, you naturally want to take in as many sights as you can every day.
 But make time in your itinerary to simply drop yourself into a café chair for a few hours.
 Enjoying life like the Europeans do — watching the world go by — is one of the best and most relaxing ways to go local.